 Now, I am not suggesting we eat the text.
 However, I am suggesting we engage our mind, heart, body and soul in the process of digesting the text.
 So, how do you do this?

-free dating sites no charge First, hold the text in your hands as if you are holding a sacred object (or a peach).
+best icon market canada First, hold the text in your hands as if you are holding a sacred object (or a peach).
 Let your hands feel it; and let it feel you.
 You can sniff it if you want to but I doubt it will make your mouth water.
 Most importantly prepare your mind, heart and body to be in a place of wonder and openness to gifts of knowledge before you.

 Secondly, read sitting at a desk with your favorite writing instruments, a dictionary and journal nearby.
 Read slowly and deliberately making sure each word is understood looking up the words you do not understand immediately.
 Also, reading slow allows the ear to bounce along with the rhythm of the text.
 I like to breathe in through my nose and read out loud the sentences that inspire me letting the words vibrate through my entire body as if I was chanting a Hindu mantra.

 Thirdly, check in with your body often.
 Does your heart and chest feel open or closed, relaxed or tense?
 Does the perimeter of your body feel hard like a melon or soft like a peach?
 Is your mind in a state of judgment or in wonderment?

 Fourthly, underline whatever inspires you, touches you, and challenges you.
 Joseph Campbell once wrote, “Underlining is my meditation.”